anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 Now we have two ways to make the project compile as mentioned a bit earlier.
-Lets consider each of them in turn.
+Let’s consider each of them in turn.

 <a name="cmake-subproject"/>